rongkangw/tp/docs/UserGuide.md

   ![result for 'find alex david'](images/findAlexDavidResult.png)

 ### Managing Events

+#### Listing all events : `listEvents`

+Format: `listEvents`

+* Displays a list of all events in the club book.

 #### Adding an event: `addEvent`

 Format: `addEvent n/NAME f/DATE_TIME [t/DATE_TIME] [d/DETAILS] [r/EVENTROLE]…​`

+* Adds an event to the club book.
+* The new event can be found at the end of the list.

 Examples:
 * `addEvent n/Orientation f/15/10/2025 d/For freshmen r/facilitator r/gamemaster`